-It’s hitting temperatures of nearly 30 degrees centigrade in Edinburgh today, temperatures that we haven’t seen since 2005 (I remember because that’s when we moved here!).
+It’s hitting temperatures of nearly 30 degrees centigrade in Edinburgh today, temperatures that we haven’t experienced for quite a few years!

 Chilling red is common place in Spain and Australia during the heat of the summer, with the Spanish often adding Coke and ice to make sure it really does give them the refresh they need.